 The Institutions program will draw on recent work in law, regulatory theory, communications and the economics of innovation to study how law and social norms influence how automated tools are developed and deployed, and how automation is changing social institutions.

-Our research promotes sustainable governance as a key value to protect human rights and autonomy, democratic values, social inclusion, and the sustainable use of resources in ADM.
+Our research will promote sustainable governance as a key value to protect human rights and autonomy, democratic values, social inclusion, and the sustainable use of resources in ADM.

-Together with our partners across industry, media, civil society and regulation, we aim to generate new insights and create new tools to better protect these values in practice.
+Together with our partners across industry, media, civil society and regulation, we will generate new insights and create new tools to better protect these values in practice.